What Are The Requirements For VA Disability Eligibility

 • You have a disability-related to your active-duty service that did not appear until after your service had already ended.

 Former service members who did not receive honorable discharge are most likely not eligible for VA disability benefits.
 Veterans whose disease or disability was caused by misconduct or occurred while the veteran was avoiding duty are also unlikely to be eligible for VA disability benefits.
-However, it is always best to contact a qualified VA attorney to better understand your rights and eligibility in the matter.

 What Conditions are Covered by VA Benefits?